anandi42/GaCD_Project/README.md

 The test and training datasets are clipped together with `rbind`.

 ###Step 2: Extract only the mean and standard deviation measurements:
-There are 33 features listed for the UCI dataset in the file `features_info.txt`, which is present in the source .zip file but which is not extracted by `run_analysis.R`.
-They are listed below (XYZ represents 3 variables, one for each axis):
+There are 33 features listed for the UCI dataset in the file `features_info.txt` (XYZ represents 3 variables, one for each axis):

 tBodyAcc-XYZ
 tGravityAcc-XYZ